-"A claim is moot if it is no longer a present, live controversy, and the party bringing the action would not be entitled to relief, even if it prevails."
-This court has deemed appeals related to commitment orders to be moot when the commitment period has passed.
-But this rule is subject to at least two exceptions: the public interest exception and the collateral consequences exception.
-21 has the right to an appeal from an order of involuntary commitment," does not give Daniel a right to appeal because the evaluation order was not "an order of involuntary commitment."
-But Daniel does not base his right to appeal on this statutory provision and does not address AS 47.30.765 in his briefing.
+"A claim is moot if it is no longer a present, live controversy, and the party bringing the action would not be entitled to relief, even if it prevails."18 This court has deemed appeals related to commitment orders to be moot when the commitment period has passed.19 But this rule is subject to at least two exceptions: the public interest exception20 and the collateral consequences exception.21

-Wetherhorn v.
+18 Wetherhorn v.
 Alaska Psychiatric Inst., 156 P.3d 371, 380 (Alaska 2007) (quoting Fairbanks Fire Fighters, 48 P.3d at 1167).